furnishup/blueprint3d/README.md

 `model` - Data model representing both the 2D floorplan and all of the items in it

 `three` - 3D view/controller for viewing and modifying item placement

-`utils` - some shared functions that are mostly deprecated in favor of functionality provided by various npm modules

 ### `example/` Directory